bhumilharia/zp-cam-transfer/README.md

 - Sample "packets" that need to be sent:
     ```json
     {
+      "message_hash": "hex digest for identifying this message",
       "message_signature": signature,
       "total_chunks": N,
       "chunk_no": X,
       "chunk_data": "data for chunk number X",
-      "chunk_hash": "used to make sure that THIS packet's data is correctly transmitted"
+      "chunk_hash": "can be used to make sure that THIS packet's data is correctly transmitted"
     }
     ```
     The addition of "message_signature" and "total_chunks" to each content packet